-Instead of just letting me click aimlessly around the site and self-research which shoes are good for running on the roads as opposed to trails, or which are good for low arches or high arches, Brooks asks relevant questions like “Where do you want to run?”, and “In the past six months, have you had any pain or injuries in these areas?”
+Instead of just letting me click aimlessly around the site and self-research which shoes are good for running on the roads as opposed to trails, or which are good for low arches or high arches, Brooks asks relevant questions like, “Where do you want to run?”, and “In the past six months, have you had any pain or injuries in these areas?”

 Canon: Find the Perfect Lens

-This guide from camera manufacturer, Canon, results in a list of lenses that work best for my unique needs.
+This guide from the camera folks at Canon results in a list of lenses that work best for my unique needs.
 It starts by asking what camera model I presently own, then asks what kind of photography I am interested in shooting.
 Instead of listing out a self-aggrandizing long list of lens models to sift through (EF-M 11-22mm f/4-5.6 IS STM!
 EF-M 15-45mm f/3.5-6.3 IS STM!
 EF-M 18-55mm f/3.5-5.6 IS STM!), they translate tech-y features into easy-to-answer questions that are important to me.

 In my case, going it alone means I might need a little more help when it comes to Cisco products.
-Their quiz is straightforward and easy-to-follow, making this highly-technical product offering feel more curated just to my individual needs.
+Their quiz is straightforward and easy-to-follow, making this highly-technical product offering feel more curated to my individual needs.